top of page

 Furthering the connections:

 Syncretism: Both Hoodoo and the practices of the Gullah Geechee people, as well as West Papua, are influenced by syncretism.
-This means they have absorbed elements from various sources, such as African, Native American, and European traditions.
-Hoodoo, for instance, incorporates elements of African spirituality, Christianity, and Native American practices.
+This means they have absorbed elements from various sources, such as African, American Indian, and European traditions.
+Hoodoo, for instance, incorporates elements of African spirituality, Christianity, and American Indian practices.
 Similarly, West Papua has absorbed elements from various neighboring cultures over time.

 Rituals and Ceremonies: Both Hoodoo and West Papua rituals involve elements like song, dance, and drumming.
 In the Gullah Geechee culture, rituals such as "setting lights" or creating spiritual baths are common.
 In West Papua, dances and music play a significant role in connecting with the spirit world.